 In fact, if you have a door leading to your kitchen you can put one over there to prevent food smells from spreading from your kitchen through the rest of your house.
 An air curtain will keep the air in your house clean by preventing air pollutants from getting in through your entrances and by preventing pollutants from traveling between rooms within your home as you choose.

 Odor adsorbents are materials that can absorb odor-causing gases and VOCs from your indoor air and neutralize them.
 I have already mentioned activated carbon earlier but it's not the only adsorbent.
 You also get baking soda, volcano minerals, certain gels, and even coffee granules.
 Adsorbents usually come in a bag, canister or jar.
 You just place as many as you like near the source of your odor or suspected VOCs, and over time they start to absorb the odor molecules and VOCs until eventually, the odor disappears.

 However, as I mentioned earlier for bamboo air purifier bags, if the source of your odor continues to actively release odor-causing gases then the effectiveness of your adsorbent will be limited.
 So make sure you address the source of your odor first before expecting an adsorbent to help you get rid of an odor and ultimately clean your air.

 31. Use an Air Sanitizer Spray

-A quick solution to clean your air in emergency situations like when you have announced guests, you can use an air sanitizer spray like Ozium.
-Air sanitizers work by chemically reacting with airborne and surface germs and gaseous pollutants such as odors and killing and neutralizing respectively.
+A quick solution to clean your air in emergency situations like when you have unannounced guests, you can use an air sanitizer spray like Ozium.
+Air sanitizers work by chemically reacting with airborne and surface germs and gaseous pollutants such as odors and killing and neutralizing them respectively.

 There are various sanitizers out there like Lysol and Febreze but My favorite is Ozium.
 Ozium is very strong and does have a public bathroom chemical smell.
 The stuff is toxic but it does work.
 It will take cigarette, farts, and feet smell any day.